 - Data source

 The input data for the pipeline (typically an external data file)

 Note that, right after importing a new simulation file into OVITO, the pipeline contains no modifiers yet and the “Modifications” section won’t be visible.
 Selecting an element in the pipeline editor opens a corresponding parameters panel below the editor, which allows you to change its parameters.

 The drop-down list labeled Add modification… at the top of the pipeline editor offers the available modifiers that may be applied to the data.
 Picking an entry from that box newly inserts the modifier into the pipeline, right above the currently selected pipeline item.
 Note that the data pipeline is presented in bottom-up order: The leading modifier of the pipeline, acting first on the input data, appears at the bottom.
 The pipeline depicted in the screenshot, for example, would first compute the displacement vectors, then assign a color coding to the particles and finally slice the dataset.

-The dataset fed into the pipeline by the data source is typically a collection of several different data fragments, for instance the particle positions, bond topology and the simulation cell geometry.
+The dataset fed into the pipeline is usually a collection of several different data fragments, for instance, the particle positions, bond topology, and simulation cell geometry.
 Modifiers in the pipeline may dynamically add further pieces of information to that, e.g. displacement vectors calculated from the trajectories of particles.
 From all these different kinds of data leaving the pipeline, a visual representation must be produced in the viewports.
 This is the responsibility of so-called visual elements.

 Visual elements are automatically generated by the pipeline system and they all appear in the corresponding top section of the pipeline editor.
 Each element provides settings that control the appearance of the data visualization, which can be edited in the corresponding parameter panel.
 The visibility of individual elements in the viewports and in rendered images can be changed by checking/unchecking the corresponding box in the pipeline editor.